A great and much-loved man has left us. Shane Wakil Jagger passed away on 14 June having lived at Chisholme for 34 years.

 Many people feel powerless in the face of what they see on TV or read in the news - a world in crisis, with wars and violence erupting across the globe.

-Chisholme is delighted to be host to a one-day workshop in late May, which is for all those who want to step out of helplessness.
+Chisholme is delighted to be hosting a one-day workshop on Sunday 28 May, for all those who want to step out of helplessness.

 Come and apply your own personal skills to do something about the challenges now facing us.